dklopstein/dev-journal/admin/styleGuide.md

 For JS files, include 3-5 line description for each function.
 For the body of the function you may include one line comments.

+For CSS and HTML files,  group together components' sections with comments like /* Start Component 1 */
+...
+/* End Component 1 */

 **Line Limits**

 Line Length - maximum length of a line of code is 80 characters long

+**JSDocs formatting**

+Include functions below the file and include other codes such as "addeventlisteners" above the functions.

+Include comments for every function and every line of the body of a function.

+tab every line in the body of a function.